C++ Arrays - C++ Programming Tutorial

 How to display the sum and average of array elements?

-Here, we are taking an example to find the sum and average of array elements in C++.
+Here, we will demonstrate how to calculate the sum and average of elements within an array using C++.

 Example